jstockwin/py-pdf-parser/CONTRIBUTING.md

 When submitting a Pull Request, you will need to do the following things.
 There is a checklist in the template to help make sure you don't forget.

+We run type checks using both pytpe and mypy.
+We also enforce code style using pycodestyle and black.
+You can run  `docker-compose run --rm lint` to check this.

 * Provide a good description of the change, and the reason for it.
 * Ensure the tests, type checks, and linting passes (this is done by continuous integration).